 3. Hornstrandir Nature Reserve

-There are no shops or villages, and cell service is unreliable, so be prepared with any supplies you may need if you intend on staying there for a while.
+There are no shops or villages, and cell service is unreliable, so pack any supplies you may need if you intend on staying there for a while.

 Photo from 2 Day Wildlife Tour in the Westfjords at Hornstrandir & Hornvik with Transfer from Isafjordur